PhD in Environmental Health

 Individual Development Plan

 The University Doctoral Board requires that each doctoral student will be reviewed annually during each year of their doctoral program.
 This requirement is also in line with a 2014 National Institute of Health notice strongly encouraging the development of an institutional policy on Individual Development Plans (IDPs) for all graduate students supported by NIH funds.
 The IDP addresses two needs.
-First, it provides a structure to systematically identify training needs and competencies, establish goals and take stock of year-by-year progress.
+First, it provides a structure to systematically identify training needs and competencies, establishes goals, and takes stock of year-by-year progress.
 Thus, IDPs help doctoral students stay on track with their research as well as paper and grant writing and skills development.
 Second, there are many career options for individuals who have obtained a PhD in Environmental Health.
 The IDP helps doctoral students plan and prepare for their post-PhD future.
 In both areas, IDPs can serve as a tool to facilitate communication between trainees and their mentors.

 Goals and benefits